lovehifi/raudiobub/README.md

 >
 Use rAudio to connect to BubbleUPnP Server and play your music on (Jellyfin, Emby, Asset UPnP DLNA, MinimServer, MiniDLNA, etc).
 >
-You need to install BubbleUPnP Server on your NAS/PC/Pi and also install Jellyfin or Emby Server
+You need to install BubbleUPnP Server on your NAS, PC or Pi and also install Jellyfin or Emby Server
 >
 You can install other Asset UPnP DLNA, MinimServer, MiniDLNA, etc., for BubbleUPnP Server.
 >